The Ultimate Fort Wayne, Indiana, Road Trip Playlist

 Local acts hailing from this Eden of fall foliage run the gamut of genres.
 Old-school soul artists Sonny Charles and Sweet Louie Smith of the Checkmates come from here, along with one-hit wonder Troy Shondell, rapper Nyzzy Nice, singer-songwriters The Ready Set and Amanda Perez, and rockers Left Lane Cruiser.

 More than other places around the U.S., people in Fort Wayne like a healthy pop-country mix, with Chance the Rapper thrown in for good measure.
-Pop group R5 and singer-songwriter Kelsea Ballerni get more play here, and so do country artists like Cody Simpson and Dan and Shay.
+Pop group R5 and singer-songwriter Kelsea Ballerni get more play here, and so do country artists Dan and Shay, and blues artist Cody Simpson.
 Miley Cyrus, Panic at the Disco and the Swedish singer Zara Larsson are also beloved around these parts.
 Some of Fort Wayne’s favorite Top 40 completes our list, which you can listen to below:

 Spotify playlists for the “Listen to America” campaign were created by looking at each location’s most popular songs (streaming in the highest numbers at time of publication), distinctive songs (currently being streamed more in this city compared to all other cities in the world) and tracks from local artists.
 While many picks are data-driven, some songs are handpicked from data lists to assure the playlists reflect a variety of genres and decades, as well as a healthy gender balance.